Princess Cruises apologises, says 'no offence' intended over 'pantomime pōwhiri' for guests at Port of Tauranga

 The multinational cruise ship company behind a "pantomime pōwhiri" that has been slammed as "blatant racism" says no offence was intended.

-This morning guests from the Golden Princess cruise ship, run by Princess Cruises - the world's third-largest cruise liner, were welcomed at the Port of Tauranga by several men in crude skirts with "scribbles" across their faces.
+This morning guests from the Golden Princess cruise ship, run by Princess Cruises - the world's third-largest cruise line, were welcomed at the Port of Tauranga by several men in crude skirts with "scribbles" across their faces.

 Video shows the men appearing to be pretending to perform a pōwhiri, the traditional Māori welcoming ceremony.